huland/logseq-notes/pages/Robert C. Martin - Clean Architecture A Craftsman's Guide to Software Structure and Design.md

 				- Higher-level components in that hierarchy are protected from the changes made to lower-level components.
 			- ### Directional Control
 				- Much of the complexity in the diagram was intended to make sure that the dependencies between the components pointed in the correct direction.
+					- For example:
-					- For example, the FinancialDataGateway interface between the FinancialReportGenerator and the FinancialDataMapper exists to invert the dependency that would otherwise have pointed from the Interactor component to the Database component.The same is true of the FinancialReportPresenter interface, and the two View interfaces.
+						- the *FinancialDataGateway* interface between the *FinancialReportGenerator* and the *FinancialDataMapper* exists to invert the dependency that would otherwise have pointed from the *Interactor* component to the *Database* component.
+						- The same is true of the *FinancialReportPresenter* interface, and the two *View* interfaces.
 - Your Highlight on Location 1243-1243 | Added on Tuesday, August 8, 2023 1:16:44 PM

   CONCLUSION